SMSPIRITUALITY—MEDIA

 How the Sūtras handle it

 Patañjali's treatment is, as usual, brief.
-The Sūtras name brahmacarya in the yama list at II.30 — ahiṃsā-satya-asteya-brahmacarya-aparigrahā yamāḥ — and at II.38 attach a specific *siddhi* to its deep cultivation: brahmacarya-pratiṣṭhāyāṃ vīrya-lābhaḥwhen brahmacarya is firmly established, the practitioner acquires uncommon vitality.
-The classical commentary of Vyāsa reads the promise straightforwardly: the sexual and reproductive force is, on the lineage's account, the densest form in which the body holds the more general prāṇic energy *prāṇāyāma* is later engineered to refine, and its dissipation is also the most direct route by which that energy leaves the system.
-Conserved rather than expended, the same force becomes available to the inner work as ojas — the energetic substance the body uses to stabilise the practice the more advanced limbs require.
+The Sūtras name brahmacarya at II.30 in the yama list: ahiṃsā-satya-asteya-brahmacarya-aparigrahā yamāḥ.
+At II.38 they attach a specific *siddhi* to its deep cultivation: brahmacarya-pratiṣṭhāyāṃ vīrya-lābhaḥ (when brahmacarya is firmly established, the practitioner acquires uncommon vitality).
+The classical commentary of Vyāsa reads the promise directly.
+The sexual and reproductive force is, on the lineage's account, the densest form in which the body holds prāṇic energy.
+Dissipating it is the most direct route by which that energy leaves the system.
+Conserved rather than expended, it becomes available as ojas: the energetic substance the body uses to support the more advanced limbs.
 The reading is unmoralistic.
-The text does not claim that sexual activity is wicked; it claims that the practitioner who routinely expends the relevant energy will not have the substrate the rest of the path is engineered to refine.
-The promise reads as fanciful to the modern reader and was intended, in the lineage's own account, to indicate the depth at which the practice operates rather than to advertise a reward.
+The text does not claim that sexual activity is wicked.
+It claims that the practitioner who routinely dissipates this energy will not have the substrate the rest of the path needs.
+The promise reads as fanciful to the modern reader.
+The lineage treats it as a depth-marker, not an advertised reward.

 Householder and renunciate